 - support the Coronavirus Officer with any medical aspects of the risk assessment and mitigation process

 Sports who do not have access to a medical officer to cover these responsibilities should secure medical cover to oversee these processes prior to resuming organised activity.
-Regular screening for symptoms within the training or play environment may be carried out by an appropriately trained healthcare professional working with a set of protocols defined in the risk assessment mitigation plan and signed off by the medical officer.
+Regular screening for symptoms within the training or play environment may be carried out by an appropriately trained professional working with a set of protocols defined in the risk assessment mitigation plan and signed off by the medical officer.

 Athletes who are returning to the training or play environment from isolation due to suspected or confirmed cases of Coronavirus or other Coronavirus related reasons (such as having to isolate as part of a household where a member[s] was suspected or confirmed as having Coronavirus) must do so under the direction of a physician/medical officer, familiar with the emerging evidence related to post- Coronavirus pathology and following the most up to date return to training steps.
 This should include a check-up with the same medical officer before re-engaging with the training or play environment.